Surrenders are by appointment only.

 People wishing to surrender their dog or cat may have to wait a few days until space is available.
 Behavioural assessment prior to intake of surrendered dogs may be required.
 We cannot take dangerous dogs.

-It is the policy of the Bow Valley SPCA to care for orphaned cats and dogs in the Bow Valley until suitable permanent homes can be found.
+It is the policy of the Bow Valley SPCA to care for abandoned cats and dogs in the Bow Valley until suitable permanent homes can be found.
 The Bow Valley SPCA believes that all life is valuable and that all animals are worthy of having their needs met.
 It is a privilege to own a pet and a lifelong responsibility.
 If a person can no longer properly honour their commitment to their pet and feels the need to surrender him/her to the Bow Valley SPCA it should be because all other options have been exhausted.

 The staff of the Bow Valley SPCA will offer the public other options before the decision to surrender is final.
 These options include: